grenadium/ShugoConsole/README.md

 An MSI installer can be generated using the WiX Toolset ( http://wixtoolset.org/ ).

 There are windows cmd scripts to automate the installer generation in the install subfolder.
-Depending on your installation paths and compilers, you should tweak the scripts.
+Depending on your Qt installation paths and compilers, you should tweak the scripts.